-Staff recommends that the Commission approve Empire's ACA factor of (\$0.00188) per kWh.
-Staff will continue to monitor Empire's performance and participation in the IM and will provide period updates to the Commission regarding this issue as often as desired.
+Staff recommends that the Commission approve Empire's revised ACA factor of \$0.00083 per kWh.
+Staff will continue to monitor Empire's performance and participation in the IM and will provide periodic updates to the Commission regarding this issue as requested.